amirshee93/Semiflexible-Polymer-in-a-gliding-assay-reentrant-transition-role-of-turnover-and-activity/README.md

 We kept the total equilibrium chain length ( L = (N-1)*r_0 ) constant for all our simulations.

 The sub folder "ens#" >>> '#' denotes 0, 1, ..., 19 for 20 different initial conditions.
-Here we collected 20 different time series for 20 different initial conditions.
+20 different time series for 20 different initial conditions.

 The file name "turn_number_time_ens#_v$.d.gz" contains single column data set of turn number with time gap 0.000016.